 Discussion

-The current study shows that most of the interviewees indicated RF as a state of consciousness inherent in their professional work and an imminent aspect in defining the goals of psychotherapy.
-The focal points for an increase in the intensity of the fantasies are related to the transference-countertransference cycle and can be tied to autobiographical elements of the interviewees.
+The current study indicates that most of the interviewees indicated RF as a state of consciousness inherent in their professional work and an imminent aspect in defining the goals of psychotherapy.
+The focal points for an increase in the intensity of the fantasies are related to the transference-countertransference cycle and can be tied to autobiographical elements of the interviewees’ lives.

-Analyzing the therapists' narratives about her parents, her children and her patients showed that relational narratives marked by rescue are less coherent and reflective, more self-focused, and incorporate a more obvious repetition of the therapist's relations with her parents, which can be observed in her relations with her own children and her patients.
-In the case of the "rescuer" type, we identified strong rescue wishes and a great deal of investment in rescue-related actions in relationships with significant others, without awareness and reflective stance of the dominance and implications of rescue, in its interpersonal relationships, which include relationships with patients.

-for example, Zehava inherent rescue wish involves her renunciation of self-expression aroused in the context of the trauma of the Holocaust.
-Every time the shadow of death Is casted , her wish not to cause her parents any more harm and suffering overcame her desire for self-expression (for central relationship themes of children of survivors, see Wiseman et al., 2006; Wiseman & Barber, 2008).
-This theme is repeated in her narratives with her own children, in which she directs toward them a similar renunciation of the self to appease the controlling and the same time vulnerable other.
-It is also seen in her interactions with her patients, which reveal her all-encompassing response to the demands of the others at her own expense stemming from her rescue wish of which her awareness is limited.
-This repetition of perception of the other (RO) with her parents with her patients (Tishby & Wiseman, 2014) are enacted in the therapeutic relationship (transference-countertransference) involve blind spots that are triggered with her patients (Hayes & Gelso, 2007).
+Analyzing the therapists' narratives about their parents, their children and their patients showed that relational narratives marked by rescue are less coherent and reflective, more self-focused, and incorporate a more obvious repetition of therapists’ relations with their parents, which can be observed in their relations with their own children and patients.
+In the case of the "rescuer" type, we identified strong rescue wishes and a great deal of investment in rescue-related actions in relationships with significant others.
+However, we also see that “rescuer” individuals do not have an awareness or a reflective view of the dominance and implications of rescue in their interpersonal relationships, including relationships with their patients.
+For example, Zehava’s inherent rescue wish involves her renunciation of self-expression aroused in the context of the trauma of the Holocaust.
+Every time the shadow of death is cast, her wish not to cause her parents any more harm and suffering overcomes her desire for self-expression (for central relationship themes of children of survivors, see Wiseman et al., 2006; Wiseman & Barber, 2008).
+This theme is repeated in her narratives with her own children, in which she displays a similar renunciation of the self to appease the controlling and, at the same time, vulnerable other.
+This pattern is also prominent in her interactions with her patients, which reveal her all-encompassing susceptibility to the demands of the others at her own expense, which stems from her rescue wish, of which she has limited awareness.
+This repetition of perception of the other (RO) with her parents and with her patients (Tishby & Wiseman, 2014) are enacted in the therapeutic relationship (transference-countertransference) involve blind spots that are triggered with her patients (Hayes & Gelso, 2007).

-The alienated type with respect to rescue as she lacks the inner conviction of the prospects of therapeutic change.
-For example, Sara has a more deterministic worldview about her effect to change others' behaviors which colors her professional work.
+The alienated type with respect to rescue is characterized by a lack of inner conviction of the prospects of therapeutic change.
+For example, Sara has a more deterministic worldview about her ability to change others' behaviors, which colors her professional work.
 Sara's interactions with her parents put forth an uncompromising experience: "No matter what you say and no matter what you do, nothing can change your parents."
 Her experience of having no control or influence over the way she is treated in the relationship constitutes a major aspect of Sarah's interpersonal relational model, which finds expression with her children and her patients.
 Her interactions with her patients lack even an essential speck of RF.

-The dialectic type with respect to rescue because it holds awareness and reflective stance.
-For example, Dahlia, describes difficult interactions with her parents and her children.
-Yet interspersed in her narratives are statements expressing a balanced and sober view of these conflictual relations.
-Her interactions with patients point to a safe and reflective dialogue with the rescue wish.
+The dialectic type with respect to rescue is characterized by an awareness and reflective stance.
+For example, Dahlia describes difficult interactions with her parents and her children; yet, interspersed in her narratives are statements that express a balanced and sober view of these conflictual relations.
+Her interactions with patients demonstrate a safe and reflective dialogue with the rescue wish.
 She experiences RF as an inherent motivational aspect in her choice of profession and as a legitimate, relevant and ongoing aspect of self in her professional identity, one that is not meant to be solved "once and for all" during the course of her professional development.
 On the whole, this relational model embodies an emotional and conscious dialectic.